WaysonWei/portainer-docs-cn/start/upgrade/kubernetes.md

 # Updating on Kubernetes

-{% hint style="info" %}
 Always match the agent version to the Portainer Server version.
 In other words, when you're installing or updating to Portainer 2.27.6 make sure all of the agents are also on version 2.27.6.
-{% endhint %}

-{% hint style="warning" %}
 Starting from Portainer CE 2.9 and BE 2.10, HTTPS is enabled by default on port `9443.` These instructions will configure Portainer to use both `9443` for HTTPS and `9000` for HTTP.
 You can choose to [completely disable HTTP](../../admin/settings/#force-https-only) after the update.&#x20;

 Before you make Portainer HTTPS only, make sure you have all your Agents and Edge Agents already communicating with Portainer using HTTPS.&#x20;
-{% endhint %}

-{% hint style="danger" %}
 Before beginning any update, we highly recommend [taking a backup](../../admin/settings/general.md#back-up-portainer) of your current Portainer configuration.
-{% endhint %}

 Select the Portainer update method which matches the original installation method used.